-The culture of Mayo revolves around these principles.
-Patient appointments are generally scheduled for longer times than most institutions, which allows doctors to spend more time addressing their patient’s concerns.
-Furthermore, their emphasis on clinical research at all levels of training helps to shape the future of medicine.
+The culture of Mayo revolves around this principle and their emphasis on clinical research at all levels of training helps to shape the future of medicine.
 I am very proud to have been a part of it.

 AC: How did you come to learn about CBD as a potential wellness benefit?

 KF: I first took notice of CBD in 2017.
 At this time, almost every patient I saw in the hospital was struggling with heroin use disorder and complications related to it (i.e. endocarditis, etc).
 I ended up working part time at an addiction treatment center to try and help my community deal with the raging opioid epidemic.
 I met with one patient who said that CBD had helped him tremendously with his recovery, claiming that it helped control his opioid cravings and helped to stabilize and improve his mental state.
 I became very interested in learning more about CBD and spent a lot of time reading all of the relevant research available at the time.
 After I completed my assessment, I felt that my patient was on to something potentially game-changing in the field of addiction medicine.

 AC: How did you come to be involved with CBDistillery?

 KF: Once I completed my initial research on CBD, I began searching for a company that produced high quality CBD that I could recommend to my patients.
 When I discovered the CBDistillery, I immediately noted their commitment to quality and safety.
 Lab testing data was readily available for review.
 In addition, the CBDistillery also had (and continues to have) a strong focus on education.
 I also felt that their products were reasonably priced at a level my patients could afford.